vovapolu/ensime.github.io/getting_help.md

 ## Freedom to fix bugs

 If you are impacted by a bug and are frustrated that it is not being addressed, please take a moment to read [The Open Source Entitlement Complex](https://medium.com/@fommil/the-open-source-entitlement-complex-bcb718e2326d#.tvgf7fn0v).
-You may find that reading the [Contributing Guide](/contributing) will empower you to fix whatever bug you are encountering.
+You may find that reading the [`ensime-server` Contributing Guide](/server/contributing) will empower you to fix whatever bug you are encountering.